 ‘Unwanted Guests’ by Catherine Wald The Society September 22, 2013 Humor, Poetry 1 Comment They aren’t mine, these flabby folds of flesh.
 I have no clue why they have chosen me As target of their sordid misery, Transforming me from sylph to plodding wretch.
 I’ve never seen this abdomen before.
 I never have claimed kinship with such thighs.
 They may expect a welcome, by and by, But I’ll delight in showing them the door.
 I won’t adopt such greedy lazy cheats, Who cannot claim my trust or sympathy, who tell false tales about the things I eat, Spread rumors that I am too fond of sweets.
 A pox on you, you greedy, rotund pests.
 Begone and then be damned, unwanted guests!
 Catherine Wald’s chapbook, Distant, burned-out stars, was published in June 2011 (Finishing Line Press).
 Her poetry was awarded Honorable Mention in Sarah Lawrence College Writing Institute’s 2011 Gurfein Fellowship Competition and she was received a fellowship from New York Foundation for the Arts Mark 2012.
 Catherine has published poems in American Journal of Nursing, Chronogram, Friends Journal and Westchester Review and is author of The Resilient Writer (Persea 2004) and a translation of fiction from the French.
 Articles have appeared in Journal of Creative Nonfiction, Poets & Writers and Writer’s Digest.
-Featured Image: “Rosie the Riveter”, May 29,1943 Giclee Print Norman Rockwell Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+Featured Image: “Rosie the Riveter”, May 29,1943 Giclee Print Norman Rockwell NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response Yolanda Elder September 22, 2013 Great!
 Loved it can relate.
 Ha, ha, Ha Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.